gittieatlas/PEP/tutorial/text.md

 2. Get a reference to the text input and button so we can see what the user typed in as the search and register and click listener.
 3. Create a function that will take a podcast from the json and will return a template string to render the podcast in the html
 4. Then create a function that will go through json and the podcast data and then map them to our `createPodcastResult` function that creates the html podcasts.
 The html should be mounted onto `main.innerHTML`.
 5. Lastly, register a click listener on the button that will invoke the `updatePodcasts()` function.
-Pass the fuction the search term the user is searching from `search.value`.
+Pass the function the search term the user is searching from `search.value`.

 ```js
 const main = document.querySelector('main');